Assam govt to form six teams to check inflow of contaminated vegetables

-GUWAHATI, March 6, 2023: The Assam government is all set constitute six teams to check inflow of contaminated vegetables into Guwahati.
+GUWAHATI: The Assam government is all set to constitute six teams to check the inflow of contaminated vegetables into Guwahati.

 These teams will strictly monitor the inflow of vegetables grown using chemical manure and pesticides into the city.